jocelynmutso/documentation-test/src/markdown/advanced-operations/lists.md

 [Setting list visibility rules](#list-visibility)
 [Using a List in a Choice or Multi-Choice Response Field](#using-list-choice-multichoice)
 [Using a List in a Survey Group or Survey Group (Vertical) Response Field](#using-list-survey-group)
+---

+## Overview

+Lists are **key**-_value_ pairs (**id**-_listItem_) that are used to populate drop-down menus, choice selections, and create survey button options.
+There are two types of lists in Dialob:

+**Global lists**: These lists exist independently from specific response fields, which means that they are not tied to any specific question and can easily be reused anywhere in the form.
+Any changes made to a global list will automatically be updated in all of the questions which use that list.
+Use a global list for drop-downs if the intent is to reuse the same list many times in different questions.
+For example, if a form requires the repeated reuse of a drop-down menu comprised of the same generic sports cars, a global list is the best choice.

+**Local lists**: These lists are bound to the response in which they are created.
+In fact, you can only create them from within the question/response where they will be used.
+Changes to local lists will be reflected only within the question where they were created.
+Use a local list if the goal is to simply create a one-time drop-down which is bound to a particular response field and will only apply to that particular question.
+For example, if a form requires one specific list of Italian sports cars and only one question will ask the user about these cars, a local list is the best choice.

+---

 ### Use cases of lists {#use-cases}